bcgov/forestry-digital-services/collections/_applications/fam.md

 The Natural Resource Sector (NRS) has relied extensively on WebADE for digital.
 Team Heartwood is improving secure access to the FDS using Forest Access Management (FAM).

-FAM:
-- Defines and manages authorization rules including for groups, roles and delegations
-- Provides IDIR and business BCeID authentication and authorization support
-- Solves the problem of ADAM's incompatibility with modern applications, and
-- Uses Amazon Web Services (AWS) for its back and front-end infrastructure
+FAM streamlines and standardizes authorization and integrates with trusted service providers.
+It empowers business users to define and manage their own groups, roles, and delegations.
+FAM frees users from legacy systems and enables automation, while also putting control in the hands of forest clients.

 ## More information
 + github: [https://github.com/bcgov/nr-forests-access-management/wiki/](https://github.com/bcgov/nr-forests-access-management/wiki/)